PaulKinlan/paul.kinlan.me/content/2015-01-18-communications-apps-on-the-web.markdown

 ---
+date: 2015-01-18
+description: It might be a hard sell, but there are number of advantages to using the web.
 slug: communications-apps-on-the-web
-date: 2015-01-18
+summary: Native communication apps are popular, but the web offers a compelling alternative in 2015.
+Key advantages of web apps include easier user acquisition (no install required) and increased engagement thanks to new web technologies.
+Features like presence, persistence, integration, and media access (PIMP) are now possible on the web with Service Worker and other advancements.
+While challenges remain with contact access, payments integration, and ensuring cross-platform ubiquity, the web is now capable of competing with native apps and provides a much smoother onboarding experience.
+Yes, we can absolutely build a Snapchat competitor on the web.
+tags:
+- web apps
+- native apps
+- pwa
+- service worker
+- push notifications
+- web app manifest
+- communications apps
+- user acquisition
+- user engagement
+- offline
+- media access
-title: "The future of communications apps is on the web"
+title: The future of communications apps is on the web
-description: "It might be a hard sell, but there are number of advantages to using the web."
-tags: [pwa, web app, manifest]

 ---

 SMS is dying.
 WhatsApp, Line, WeChat, SnapChat and many others are making it